 - Allowing us to clean under the gum line

-- Allowing us to remove both plague and tartar
+- Allowing us to remove both plaque and tartar

 - Catch pet oral health issues early